 Priesthood leaders encourage males who hold the priesthood to participate in ordinances when appropriate.
 Beginning in January of the year they turn 12, priesthood holders and young women who have been baptized and confirmed and who are worthy may be baptized and confirmed for the dead in a temple.
 Guidelines about members with disabilities receiving their own temple ordinances are provided in Handbook 1, 3.4.8.

 Members who have disabilities and special needs are encouraged to attend Sunday meetings in their home wards unless they live in a care facility where Church programs are organized.

-When members who have similar disabilities live in a ward, group of wards, stake, or group of stakes, leaders may organize special Mutual or Primary classes or programs for them.
+When members who have similar disabilities live in a ward, group of wards, stake, or group of stakes, leaders may organize special activity programs or Primary classes for them.
 Leaders may also organize special Sunday School classes or other classes.
 These classes or programs supplement a person’s home ward program.

 To organize a special class or program on a multistake level, approval is required from the Area Presidency.
 These leaders appoint an agent stake president to oversee the initial organization and the continuing operation of a class or program for a specified time.